ButterSus/PersonalWebsite/Writerside/topics/Compilers-Introduction.md

 reads in source code and translates it into an intermediate representation, which is then executed by a virtual machine.

-I think, that virtual machines are most commonly used for cross-platform support.
+I think that virtual machines are most commonly used for cross-platform support.

 <procedure>